-Like any marketing strategy, ensuring you keep tabs on the performance of your various initiatives is crucial, including on Instagram.
-When it comes to digging into your Instagram metrics, it may be unclear where to begin or which are the most important.
+Like any marketing strategy, you need to ensure you keep tabs on the performance of your various initiatives.
+This includes performance on Instagram.
+When you start digging into your Instagram metrics, it may be unclear where to begin.
+It may even be unclear which are the most important.
 To make this determination, consider the following question as a key point for getting started.

 Why do you need to track your Instagram metrics?